octobird/mandango/README.md

 ## MongoDB driver

-Mandago uses the PECL mongo extension version 1.4.5 on php >= 5.5.0, and the mongofill(-hhvm) extension on hhvm.
+Mandago aims to be compatible with the mongo extension versions 1.4.5-1.6.6 on php >= 5.5.0, and the mongofill library.
+Mandango can also be run on HHVM with mongofill or mongofill-hhvm.

 ## Documentation